gruntwork-io/terraform-google-gke/examples/gke-private-tiller/README.md

 # GKE Private Helm Example

-This example shows how to use Terraform to launch a GKE private cluster with Helm configured and installed.
+The root folder of this repo shows an example of Terraform code that launches a GKE private cluster with Helm configured and Tiller installed.
 We achieve this by utilizing the [k8s-tiller module in the terraform-kubernetes-helm repository](https://github.com/gruntwork-io/terraform-kubernetes-helm/tree/master/modules/k8s-tiller).
 Note that we utilize our `kubergrunt` utility to securely manage TLS certificate key pairs used by Tiller - the server component of Helm.

 ## Background